Do you know how to keep your little passengers safe?

 Ease-of-Use.

-Some dogs can’t contain their excitement when it’s time to ride.
+Some pets can’t contain their excitement when it’s time to ride.
 Look for a seat or harness that works with your car’s seat belt to make strapping in your furry enthusiast as quickly and easily as possible.
 Extra features like carrying straps or a collapsible frame might also make traveling with your pet a little less of a feat.

 Once you find the right in-car pet restraint, you can keep everyone in your family safe, happy and secure each time you hit the road.
 Learn more about why it’s so important to restrain your pet while on the road.